Xinyi-Ding/Scolarly-Net/Documents/Test-Analysis.md

 ### Analysis Summary

 All tests passed perfectly as expected.
-However, there are still some problems in some part of testing.
+However, there are still some improvements can be made in the future testing plan.
 First, for all components, the unit test can cover part of the test, but there is still a lack of some more detailed tests.
 For example,  whether the frontend will mistake when the data format returned by the backend changes.

 Second, the graph models are not welly tested when the data is large.
 The graph model is tested with a small amount of data, but when the data is large, the graph model may not be able to handle it or performs badly.

-Overall, the system works well and passes the test.
+So it could be a potential problem that needs to be tested in the future.

+Additionally, while manual testing has been conducted to ensure that the various components of the system work together as intended, there remains a need for more extensive end-to-end testing.
+It is essential to verify that the system functions seamlessly as a whole, with all components interacting effectively to deliver the intended user experience.
+It might involve testing the system with a variety of input scenarios, including different file types, large datasets, and complex graph structures, to ensure that the system can handle diverse use cases and deliver consistent performance.

+In summary, the current testing phases have shown good results, but there is a need for a more comprehensive testing strategy, which should include detailed unit tests, extensive end-to-end testing, and a deeper analysis of the system's ability to handle unexpected situations and high-load conditions.
+By addressing these areas, we can enhance the reliability, performance of the system.

 ## Test Analysis: Backend Functionality